alco-company/mortimer-bellis/WORKLOG.md

 * fix missing punch_cards on employee's list of punches
 * fix missing filters when deleting :all
 * allow for argument to by_account()
+* allow employee to set locale and time_zone on profile

 ### 9/6/2024